dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

 <img src='Pictures/Logos/RSS_logo.png' width='130'>
 </p>
 </br>
-The project focuses on dispensing behaviour of the recommended (and often life-saving) diarrhoea treatment for children, in rural regions of Zambia.
+The project focuses on dispensing behaviour of the WHO/UNICEF recommended diarrhoea treatment for children, in rural regions of Zambia.
 More details follow.

 </br>
 </br>